SESARLab/tsc-matching/dataSet/performanceTest/Readme.md

 ##### Performance Data Sets

 It contains all datasets used to test the performance of our approach.
-Datasets are organized by depth (3, 5, 10, 12, 15) to test the impact of evidence collection model depth on performance.
+We have used a dataset with depth 5 and it is organized by width (from 1 to 20) to test the impact of validation algorithm at different widths.

+We have added an extra directory [perfN]()